Skip to Content

 You are about to embark on one of the most epic and beautiful road trips you can possibly do in Canada!
 There are SO MANY amazing stops on your drive from Whistler to Banff, each one presenting its own magic and beauty.

-I really encourage you to take your time at each one of these stops (although I think the bigger problem will be convincing you to leave each of these stops to continue onto your next destination!)
+I encourage you to take your time at each one of these stops – although I think the bigger problem will be convincing you to leave each of these stops to continue to your next destination!
 You’ll get to experience breathtaking mountainscapes, emerald-colored lakes, national parks, and soothing hot springs on this drive from Whistler to Banff.

 If you were to take this road trip without stops it would take about 10 hours, but take your time experiencing this road trip over several days.
 While these stops are listed from Whistler to Banff, you can easily do them in reverse as well driving from Banff to Whistler!